appsdock/docs/src/exceptions.md

-# Exceptions
+# Exception errors

-This list provides an overview of all exception errors within AppsDock OS.
+This page provides a list of all exception errors within AppsDock OS.
-There is a more detailed description with possible causes and solutions for every error.
+The guideline for exception errors can be found under **Getting Started &#10095; Guidelines &#10095; [Exception errors](gettingstarted/guidelines/exceptions)**.

 ## 10001